The Gazebo: Plot

 Television mystery writer and director Elliott Nash is blackmailed by Dan Shelby over nude photographs of his wife Nell, taken when she was 18 years old.
 Elliott does not inform Nell, the star of a Broadway musical, but works feverishly to pay off the increasing demands.

 Finally, Elliott decides that murder is the only way out.
-He obtains advice from his friend, District Attorney Harlow Edison (Carl Reiner), who thinks he is helping with a mystery plot.
+He obtains advice from his friend, District Attorney Harlow Edison, who thinks he is helping with a mystery plot.
 When a figure presumed to be the blackmailer shows up at the Nashes' suburban home to collect his latest payment, Elliott shoots him, wraps the body in bathroom shower curtains, then hides it in the concrete foundation being poured for the antique gazebo his wife has bought.
 He struggles to keep Sam Thorpe, the contractor hired to install the structure, and Miss Chandler, the real estate agent trying to sell the Nashes' house, from stumbling across his scheme.

 Edison brings news that Shelby has been shot dead in his hotel room, leaving Elliott wondering who he murdered.
 Nell's name is on a list of blackmail victims belonging to Shelby, so she and Elliott are both suspects.
 Shelby had approached Nell also, but she felt that if the photos were published, the publicity would be good for her.
 The Nashes are cleared when the murder weapon is found to belong to Joe the Black, an associate of Shelby's who collected payments.
 Police Lieutenant Jenkins realizes that Joe decided to steal all the money.
 Elliott is relieved to discover his victim was another criminal.
 However, two others were in the gang: the Duke and Louis the Louse, who kidnap Nell and take her to her home to find Joe the Black, who had $100,000 in a briefcase.
 They eventually figure out that the body is in the gazebo's foundation, now crumbling due to unexpected rain.
 They bring the body, wrapped in the shower curtains, into the Nash living room, and leave with the briefcase.
 When Elliott gets home, he unties his wife and confesses what he has done, moving the body to another room.

 Soon, Lieutenant Jenkins shows up, having arrested the Duke and Louis.
 From what they have told him, Jenkins is sure that Elliott murdered Joe.
 Just as Elliott is about to confess, he sees that the bullet he fired missed Joe and ended up lodged in a book.
 A doctor confirms that Joe actually died of a pre-existing heart problem, and Elliott's pet pigeon Herman, who he had been nursing back to health after an injury, flies off with the bullet, so no evidence ties him to the death.
-As the police leave, Herman drops the bullet on Jekins' hat, which he discards in disgust, thinking he was hit by pigeon guano.
+As the police leave, Herman drops the bullet on Jenkins' hat, which he discards in disgust, thinking he was hit by pigeon guano.